HarishValliappan/Speed-detection-YOLO/README.md

     python speed_detection.py

 ### View the output:
-The processed video with annotated vehicle speeds will be saved as  [`Output video.mp4`](video/output video.mp4) in the project directory.
+The processed video with annotated vehicle speeds will be saved as  [`Output-video.mp4`](video/output video.mp4) in the project directory.

 ## Methodology
 - **Object Detection:** The YOLO model is used to detect vehicles in each frame of the input video.